-Geisha, samurai, sushi and sumo have long been leading symbols of Japanese culture — or at least until recently.
+Geisha, samurai, sushi and sumo have long been leading symbols of Japanese culture—or at least until recently.
 Nowadays, anime, manga, concept cafes, J-pop and uber-inventive street fashion appear to have taken their place, particularly for millennials and children of the digital age.
-At the center of this new cultural identity is Tokyo — a vibrant hotbed of Japanese pop culture.
+At the center of this new cultural identity is Tokyo—a vibrant hotbed of Japanese pop culture.

 Akiba, short for Akihabara, is home to otaku culture and legions of loyal anime fans.
 Loosely meaning geek, the otaku label has become a thing of pride, and Tokyo’s manga-loving, game-playing demographic embraces it.
-Head to Akiba for manga and anime specialty stores, retro games concept cafes, or to simply experience a different side of Tokyo.
+Head to Akiba for manga and anime specialty stores, retro games, concept cafes, or simply to experience a different side of Tokyo.

 Karaoke is an integral part of modern Japanese culture, popular with all demographics.
 The sheer number of karaoke bars and specialist karaoke box facilities in Tokyo are testament to this.
 Head to Akihabara or Anison Karaoke Bar Z in Nakano for anime song-themed karaoke.
-Some karaoke joints even have a selection of costumes to choose from for karaoke cosplay style
+Some karaoke joints even have a selection of costumes to choose from for karaoke cosplay-style.

 While touring the city, keep your eyes peeled.
 You can find attractions for anime fans and symbols of contemporary pop culture in some of the most unexpected places.
 The Gundam robot outside DiverCity in Odaiba is a prime example.
 There is also the Tokyo One Piece Tower, a trending indoor anime theme park at the foot of Tokyo Tower, and the popular Pokemon Center in Ikebukuro as well as other attractions and statues of fictional characters dotted about.